hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 ## Roles

+- **Roles**: will connect API Resources and Verbs.
+These can be reused for different Subjects.
+These are bound to one namespace (we cannot use wildcards to represent more than one, but we can deploy the same role object in different namespaces).
+If we want the role to be applied cluster-wide, the equivalent object is called **ClusterRoles**.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/02-setting-rbac-rules/01-pod-access-role.yaml) -->
 <!-- The below code snippet is automatically added from labs/02-setting-rbac-rules/01-pod-access-role.yaml -->